darktjm/gamesup/README.md

 decided to instead run the entire script as root and call it once to set up and once to restore.
 To set up, pass additional `xboxdrv` arguments (e.g. `--trigger-as-button`) to `mkxpad`.
 To restore, pass only `-r`.
-The device nodes are physically removed, and restored manually.
+The device nodes are physically removed on startup, and restored with `-r`.
 I'd prefer to use `udevadm trigger` to restore the device nodes, but I've never gotten that to work.
 Instead, I use `udevadm test` to try and fake it.
 I originally just changed ownership to prevent reading, but AER, the game I originally started this remapping